Val-d-emar/nodejs2024Q1-service/README.md

     - Server answer with `status code` **400** and corresponding message if `artistId` is invalid (not `uuid`)
     - Server answer with `status code` **404** and corresponding message if corresponding artist is not favorite

-2. For now, these endpoints operate only with **in-memory** (hardcoded) data, in the next tasks we will use a DB for it.
+2. For now, these endpoints operate only with Postgres DB.
 3. An `application/json` format uses for request and response body.
 4. `User`'s password excludes from server response.
 5. When delete `Artist`, `Album` or `Track`, it's `id` be deleted from favorites (if was there) and references to it in other entities become `null`.
 For example: `Artist` is deleted => this `artistId` in corresponding `Albums`'s and `Track`'s become `null` + this artist's `id` is deleted from favorites, same logic for `Album` and `Track`.